 The International Federation of Library Associations and Institutions (IFLA) has an infographic called How to Spot Fake News that includes information in these areas:

-Read articles on hundreds of current social issues of interest when using our digital resource Opposing Viewpoints in Context.
+Read articles on hundreds of current social issues of interest when using our digital resource Gale in Context: Opposing Viewpoints.

 Discover recent and archival U.S. news content from over 250 sources, including The Spokesman-Review and Spokane Journal of Business with US Newsstream.

 You’ll find even more resources in our Digital Library to help you find accurate and reliable information.
 Check out the digital resources in these categories: Magazines & Newspapers and Journal Articles & Academic Research.

 For ways to teach children about information literacy, check out News Literacy Project.
 It is a national education nonprofit offering nonpartisan, independent programs that teach students how to know what to trust in the digital age.

 You can test your news literacy know-how with their app Informable, where you score points for accuracy and speed across three levels of difficulty in four distinct modes.

 They are offering no-cost news literacy lessons with their online platform, Checkology.
 The Checkology virtual classroom is currently free to educators and parents in the U.S. who are now engaged in distance or in-home learning as a result of the coronavirus (COVID-19) pandemic.